harbik/scot/book/src/intro.md

 at your option.

-The contents of this book is Copyright
+The contents of this book is Copyright 2002, Harbers Bik LLC.

 ## Contribution